 - 1. Graduation from high school or equivalent - 2.
-All major requirements listed under pre-admissions and major. - 3.
+All major requirements listed - 3.
 If an individual has been convicted of a crime, he or she should contact the Board of Registered Nursing regarding eligibility for licensure.
 Candidates are reviewed on a case by case basis.